 Without a shift in their business model, this would be a firm that should be considering cost-cutting measures very soon.
 Instead, this pandemic-proof firm has not only weathered the storm but has thrived.

-During the time frame of March to September 2020, this Pandemic-proof law firm saw an increase in client intakes of nearly 4,000% over the same time frame in 2019.
-In addition, the Pandemic-proof law firm also saw an increase of 3,200% of signed clients during this time.
+During the time frame of March to September 2020, this firm saw an increase in client intakes of nearly 4,000% over the same time frame in 2019.
+In addition, the pandemic-proof law firm also saw an increase of 3,200% in signed clients during this time.

 Law firms concerned about their success during disruptions to their business model, would be advised to consider the three lessons learned from our agile law firm.